 - Municipal Research and Services Center (MRSC) – serves as a Director on the Board of Directors

 - PSE, Inc. v.
 Bellingham, 163 Wn.
 App.
-329 (2011) – Division I held that activities of utility taxpayer, which sold electric light and power to customer living within city, including revenue from sales of steam, late payment fees, billing initiation charges, and connection and reconnection charges, were subject to city utility tax even though taxpayer defined such activities as “non-utility.”
+329 (2011) – Taxpayer utility, PSE, protested the city’s imposition of utility tax on certain revenue streams.
+Finding in the city’s favor, Division I held that PSE’s gross revenues from selling electric light and power to customers living within Bellingham – including revenue from sales of steam, late payment fees, billing initiation charges, and connection and reconnection charges – were subject to city utility tax even though taxpayer defined such activities as “non-utility.”

 - Tukwila Sch.
 Dist.
 No. 406 v.
 Tukwila, 140 Wn.
 App.
-735 (2007) – Successfully defended school district’s action against city, seeking declaratory judgment and tax refund and challenging city’s storm and surface water utility charge as an unlawful tax, as Division I held the primary purpose of charge was to regulate runoff, supporting a finding that the charge was a fee, not a tax.
+735 (2007) – Successfully defended school district’s action challenging a city’s storm and surface water utility charge as an unlawful tax, seeking a declaratory judgment and tax refund.
+Consistent with the city’s position, Division I held the primary purpose of the charge was to regulate runoff, supporting a finding that the charge was a regulatory fee, not a tax.